Chetan496/certified-gcp-cloud-engineer/03-elastic-cloud-infrastructure/cloud-load-balancing.md

         - A capacity scaler (ceiling % of CPU/Rate targets)
 - HTTPS load balancer:
     - Uses a target HTTPS proxy
-    - Requires at least on signed SSL certificate installed on the target HTTPS proxy (target proxy can have up to 15 SSL certificates)
+    - Requires at least one signed SSL certificate installed on the target HTTPS proxy (target proxy can have up to 15 SSL certificates)
     - Client SSL session terminates at the load balancer
     - Supports the QUIC transport layer protocol
 - Backed bucket: